Telecommunications in Taiwan

 Telecommunications in Taiwan comprise the following communication media, deployed in the Taiwan Area of the Republic of China and regulated by the National Communications Commission of the Executive Yuan.

 Since the mid-1970s there has been an accelerating shift from traditional personal services (small shops and restaurants) to modern personal services (department stores and hotels) and modern commercial services (finance and communications).

 Domestic television has long carried many foreign programs, and liberalization of import restrictions in the 1980s brought more.

 There are about 30 daily newspapers and thousands of periodicals, many of the latter house organs of various political and non-political organizations.
 The government sets general guidelines for the political and cultural content of newspapers and periodicals.
 There are three television stations and about 30 radio broadcasting companies with more than 180 stations.

+Early history

+In 1877 telecommunications was first introduced to Taiwan (ROC) as a result of the global expansion and influence of Western technological development and economic systems.
+This development can be classified within the Second Industrial Revolution, or in other words the Technological Revolution.
+More specifically, the first telegraph line was constructed in Southern Taiwan.
+Within a decade over 2,200 km of telegraph lines were constructed and in service throughout Taiwan.
+Up until World War II, this Technological Revolution initiated the groundbreaking development of different mass communication and production methods around the world.
+Innovations such as the wire telegraph, the wireless telegraph, and the telephone were the first to spread to China and Taiwan.
+At this time the Qing dynasty governed Taiwan (1683 - 1895), and they invested in this industry by establishing communication lines across the nation—first for the military and then for the general public.
+The end of this early period can be marked by the annexation of Taiwan to Japan in 1895, in which after Japan introduced large scale modernization efforts.